findout-rental/docs/customer-app-screens.md

     ```

 #### Notes
+- System checks tenant balance before allowing submission
+- Rent is deducted from tenant balance and added to owner balance immediately when booking is created
+- Transaction records are created for both tenant and owner
-- Booking is created with status = "pending"
+- Booking is created with status = "pending" and total_rent stored
 - Owner receives notification immediately
-- No actual payment processing at this stage
 - Consider adding special requests text field in future

 ---